sayanbanerjee32/stable-diffusion-textual-inversion-demo/README.md

 - The app provides an option of target size for generated images.
 There are 3 options
   1. 512x512 - best quality but very slow
   2. 256x256 - not good quality but still slow
   3. 128x128 - poor quality but faster
 - The app provides option to select the loss to be applied - Hue loss or Text-Image similarity loss.
-If Text-Image Similarity loss is selected then the app takes the additional guidence prompt as input as well.
+If Text-Image Similarity loss is selected, then the app takes the additional guidance prompt as input as well.

 ## Challenges
-1. While implementing Hue loss was straight forward, implemention of image-text similarity loss was not easy due to the loss calculation in the image space.
+1. While implementing Hue loss was straight forward, implementation of image-text similarity loss was not easy due to the loss calculation is dependent on the encoding of image and additional guidance text using CLIP model (pre-trained).
 2. The inference timing on CPU is very high.
 Different options were explored without much of success.
-Using a lower image size for generated image is some what useful but that compromises the quality to a great extent
+Using a lower image size for generated image is some what useful but that compromises the quality to a great extent.
+Having a GPU for inferencing can solve this problem, but that comes with a cost.